metallaxis/aliquot-sequence/README.md

 This is a program that tries to follow the aliquot sequence but has a limit which is the 10^15 integer limit.

-# Compiling
+## Compiling
 In order to compile you need to install gcc.

-Debian Linux: sudo apt-get install gcc
+Debian Linux: sudo apt-get install gcc<br/>
+Windows: choco install mingw

 And then compile it using gcc aliquot.c -o aliquot